microsoft/language-server-protocol/_specifications/specification-3-17.md

 	options?: CreateFileOptions;

 	/**
-	 * An optional annotation identifer describing the operation.
+	 * An optional annotation identifier describing the operation.
 	 *
 	 * @since 3.16.0
 	 */